GlowHost-Matt/contact-form-sales/FLOW.md

 ## ❌ **COMMON MISTAKES TO AVOID**

 ### **NEVER Do These:**
+- ❌ Skip the "q:" protocol check (see PROTOCOL.md)
 - ❌ Tell users to wget installer.php directly
 - ❌ Skip detect.php qualification
 - ❌ Assume files are "live" on user's server
 - ❌ Bypass the designed entry point

 ### **ALWAYS Do These:**
+- ✅ Check message prefix for "q:" FIRST
 - ✅ Start with detect.php
 - ✅ Follow the qualification → installer → cleanup flow
 - ✅ Emphasize detect.php as the entry point